 But still, we compare, and for what we do it?
 There are 2 reasons,

-1. To entitle us for some high privilege
+1. To entitle us to some high privilege

-You’d often hear Indian people saying that what less they have than the children of Mukesh Ambani?
-Why his children have all sorts of luxury, and they don’t.
+You’d often hear Indian people saying that what less do they have than the children of Mukesh Ambani?
+Why do his children have all sorts of luxury, and they don’t.

 2. When we don’t want to go through some process

-Many times in India, celebrities kids get dragged in the argument that they don’t have to struggle to get a chance in the Bollywood industry like an outsider — An artist without any connections.
+Many times in India, celebrities’ kids get dragged into the argument that they don’t have to struggle to get a chance in the Bollywood industry like an outsiders — An artist without any connections.